smolino/skill-communicate/README.md

 Communication with voice command between picroft or Desktop and another picroft with skill-gpio8s installed.
 The communication is made using an ssh connection sending say_to_mycroft command to a remote picroft.

+Local (desktop or picroft) skill-communicate --> remote (picroft with skill-gpio8s)

+From local Picroft you are able to run remote picroft commands

 # Installation